kharneeQCOM/Video_RAG/README.md

      $env:QGENIE_API_KEY=your_token

 ## Usage
-### 1. Transcribe Videos and Generate Embeddings
+### 1. Transcribe Videos
-Run `Whisper_Run.ipynb` to process videos, generate transcripts, and create embeddings stored in `chroma_langchain_db/`.
+Run `Whisper_Run.ipynb` to process videos, generate transcripts.

+### 2. Generate Embeddings and save to Chroma DB
+Run `embeg_gen.py` to process  transcripts to generate embeddings and save to DB.

 ### 2. Interact with the RAG Agent
 The `rag_agent.py` script contains the logic for the RAG agent.
 You can interact with it to query your video content.

 ### File Structure
--   `Whisper_Run.ipynb`: Jupyter notebook for video transcription and embedding generation.
+-   `Whisper_Run.ipynb`: Jupyter notebook for video transcription.
--   `embed_gen.py`: Script responsible for generating embeddings.
+-   `embed_gen.py`: Script responsible for generating embeddings from transcript.
 -   `rag_agent.py`: Main script for the Retrieval Augmented Generation agent.
 -   `trans_playlist.json`: Stores information about transcribed videos or playlists.
 -   `chroma_langchain_db/`: Directory containing the ChromaDB vector store.